paulscherrerinstitute/cam_server/README.md

 <a id="request_a_stream"></a>
 ### Requesting a stream and instance management

+Instance management is done automatically.
+Once you request a stream, you have a fixed amount of time (no clients timeout) to connect to the stream.
+If you do not connect in the given time, the stream will automatically be stopped.
+In this case, you will need to request the stream again.

+The same is true when disconnecting from the stream.
+You do not need to take any actions to close the pipeline or camera stream, as they will close themselves automatically after the configured time has elapsed.

+There are however 2 methods available for manual instance management:
+- stop_instance
+- stop_all_instances

+They are not meant to be used during normal operations, but only as administrative methods if something does not work as expected.

 <a id="shared_and_private"></a>
 ### Shared and private pipeline instances

+The difference between shared and private pipeline instances in mainly in the fact that shared instances are read only (the pipeline config cannot be changed).
+This is done to prevent the interaction between different users
+- if 2 people are independently viewing the same pipeline at the same time, we need to prevent to any of them to change what the other receives.
+If you need to change the pipeline parameters, you need to create a private pipeline instance.

+Shared instances are named after the pipeline config they are created from.
+For example, if you have a saved pipeline with the name 'simulation_pipeline', the shared instance instance_id will be 'simulation_pipeline'.
+Private instances can have a custom instance_id you provide, or an automatically generated one.
+In any case, the given instance_id must be unique.

+You can share the private pipeline as well - all you need to share is the instance_id.
+But you need to be aware that anyone having your instance_id can change any parameter on the pipeline.

 <a id="configuration_versioning"></a>
 ### Configuration versioning and camera background in the pipeline server